Mossy Glen/Blueberry Run/Rainbow Falls/Hamilton Point Loop

 Continue ahead as another carriage road comes in from the left, then proceed ahead at the next junction, joining the yellow-diamond-blazed Millbrook Mountain Carriage Road, which comes in from the right.
 In another quarter mile, turn left onto the Lake Minnewaska Carriage Road, which circles Lake Minnewaska, and bear right at each junction.

-At the swimming area, continue ahead and climb to the Sunset Carriage Road.
-Turn sharply left onto the carriage road, which descends on switchbacks, passing a north-facing viewpoint.
-When the carriage road ends at the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left and follow the road back to the parking area where the hike began.
+From the swimming area, continue ahead (following the sign to the “parking lot”) as the road climbs to an intersection with the Sunset Carriage Road.
+Turn sharply left and follow the Sunset Carriage Road, which descends on switchbacks, passing a broad viewpoint on the way.
+At the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left and follow a wide gravel path parallel to the park access road back to the Awosting parking area where the hike began.